Loading...

 Slovakia: Mandatory public health insurance through one of three insurers (VsZP, Dovera, Union).
 Contributions are employment-linked.
 Private practice is growing in Bratislava for faster specialist access.
 Czechia: Mandatory public health insurance (VZP is the largest insurer).
 Expats on trade licenses must purchase their own commercial insurance, which can have coverage gaps.

 For those who need to work locally or run a business, career prospects matter.
-Slovakia scores 67/100 while Czechia scores 74/100 on career opportunity.
-Czechia has a slight edge over Slovakia in career opportunity.
+Slovakia scores 64/100 while Czechia scores 74/100 on career opportunity.
+Czechia scores notably higher than Slovakia in career opportunity.

 Infrastructure also plays a role in daily quality of life.
-Slovakia (72/100, well-developed) trails Czechia (77/100, well-developed) in this category, which covers internet speed, public transit, and digital readiness.
+Slovakia (82/100, world-class) trails Czechia (84/100, world-class) in this category, which reflects internet penetration and fixed-broadband access (digital infrastructure).

 Climate can make or break a relocation decision.
 Slovakia scores 60/100 (moderate) while Czechia scores 59/100 (moderate).